Georgia Chalatsogianni: Club career

-PAOK signed Georgia Chalatsogianni on October 1, 2021, from the Leontes academy in Thessaloniki, with which she had won the 2019/20 third division.
+PAOK signed Georgia Chalatsogianni on October 1, 2021, from the Leontes academy in Thessaloniki, with which she had won the 2019–20 third division.
 In her first season at the club, they went unbeaten in the league, winning their 8th consecutive title.
 On 17 July 2022, she renewed her contract for another season and one month later she made her Champions League debut against Swansea City.
-In 2022/23, she helped them win the league again with 7 goals in 18 appearances and was voted by PSAPP as the best young player of the season.
-In 2023/24, Georgia scored 6 goals in 29 total appearances as PAOK won the double unbeaten.
-She missed most of the 2024/25 season after getting an ACL injury during an international match against Montenegro.
+In the 2022–23 season, she helped them win the league again with 7 goals in 18 appearances and was voted by PSAPP as the best young player of the season.
+In the 2023–24 season, Georgia scored 6 goals in 29 total appearances as PAOK won the double unbeaten.
+She missed most of the 2024–25 season after getting an ACL injury during an international match against Montenegro.
 She made a full recovery by late April and returned to make 6 appearances.

 On 21 July 2025, Chalatsogianni signed for Swiss club BSC Young Boys.
+She made her Europa Cup debut against SFK 2000 on 8 October 2025 where she scored a penalty in the 83rd minute.
+She made 29 appearances in all competitions as the club reached the finals of the Swiss Super League and of the Swiss Cup, both of which it ultimately lost to Servette.